-All in it’s animated gif, ugly design glory, this is my first website I made.
+All in its animated gif, ugly design glory, this is my first website I made.
 It wouldn’t be a Geocities site if there wasn’t a “under construction” icon somewhere!
 Mine is deftly photoshopped into the site navigation for the design section.

 While I was looking for a job after graduating college in 1997.
 During that summer, I taught myself HTML and how to create websites.
-The hot place to host your site in that time was Geocities.
+The hot place to host your site at that time was Geocities.
 Every Geocities website was located in one of 40 different neighborhoods, ranging from Area51 (Science fiction and fantasy) to Yosemite (Hiking, rafting, and the great outdoors).
-I opted for SoHo, the neighborhood of art, poetry, prose, the bohemian spirit.
+I opted for SoHo, the neighborhood of art, poetry, prose, and the bohemian spirit.

 The official address for my home on the Information Superhighway was www.geocities.com/SoHo/Studios/9365